gicentre/elm-vegalite/docs/changeNotes.md

 - _Overlap strategy constructors hidden._
   Should use `osNone`, `osGreedy` and `osParity` instead.
 These were always available, but the constructors themselves had been inadvertently exposed, so it is unlikely to require a change in practice.

-- _`lookup` now uses the `Data` type alias as part of its type signature._
-  This is unlikely to impact any use of the API but is technically a breaking change.

 - _`columns` now takes an `int` rather than `Maybe int`._
   To update older code, replace `columns (Just n)` with `columns n` and `columns Nothing` with `columns 0`.